lukehorvat/github-ast-viewer/README.md

 Google Chrome extension to view the abstract syntax tree (AST) of code on GitHub.

-Currently only JavaScript code is supported, but more language support to come in the future.
+Currently only JavaScript code is supported, but more language support to come in the future!

 ## Installation